rudimytro/Neural_Throw/README.md

 # Neural_Throw
-A Neural network based game, which learns proper angle and velocity to throw arrow to the target.
-All learing is made via back propagation algorithm.
+2D game where neural network automatically chooses proper angle and velocity to throw an arrow to the target.
+All network learing is made via back propagation algorithm.